brendacs/colludia-gatsby/src/content/posts/review/2020-05-01-what-it-takes-aviary-attorney.markdown

 tabTitle: Do You Have What It Takes to Be an Aviary Attorney?
 title: Do You Have What It Takes to Be an <em class='game-title'>Aviary Attorney</em>?
 postType: ["#tbt", review]
-desc: "Review: Aviary Attorney is an excellent example of a serious narrative with fitting comedy.
+tagline: "Review: Aviary Attorney is an excellent example of a serious narrative with fitting comedy.
 Morals will be challenged, hilariously and seriously—and the puns will always find you.
 Being straightforward can sometimes punish instead of reward, while choosing a more tactful response could uncover something to help Jayjay’s stance in court."
-tagline: '"Aviary Attorney is an excellent example of a serious narrative with fitting comedy.
-Morals will be challenged, hilariously and seriously—and the puns will always find you.
-Being straightforward can sometimes punish instead of reward, while choosing a more tactful response could uncover something to help Jayjay’s stance in court."'
 date: 2020-05-01
 releaseDate: 2015-12-22
 image: AviaryAttorney.png
 video: https://www.youtube.com/embed/zuGJOdyoLo4
 author: Emily Tang
-authorUrl: emily
 categories: ["mystery", "visual novel", review, story]
 tags: ["Aviary Attorney", "Sketchy Logic", attorney, historical, mystery, puns]
 ---